-The Racine County Sheriff's Office SWAT team is comprised of deputies from the patrol division, investigators and supervisors from all areas of the Sheriff's Office.
+The Racine County Sheriff's Office SWAT Team is comprised of deputies, investigators and supervisors from all areas of the Sheriff's Office.

-Team members train regularly to assist Racine County law enforcement agencies while serving high risk search warrants, fugitive apprehensions and resolving barricaded subject and hostage situations.
+Team members train regularly to assist Racine County Law Enforcement agencies with serving high risk warrants, fugitive apprehensions, resolving barricaded subject and hostage situations, and addressing other high risk law enforcement operations as needed.